 What Are References—Really?

-References are people who are familiar with some aspect of your life and are willing to share what they know with another person to derive a benefit for you.
+References are people who are familiar with some aspect of your life and work and are willing to share what they know with another person to derive a benefit for you.
 A reference also refers to the content of the information, insights, and experience that another person is willing to share about their relationship with you and their experiences of your work.

 In relationship to recruiting employees, job references provide you with insights and thoughts on how well an individual performed in a particular job.
-You might also gain information about how your candidate fit into the company's culture and whether the employer would hire the individual again, a very telling question.
+You might also gain information about how your candidate fit into the company's culture and whether the employer would hire the individual again, a very telling and important question.

-Establish a Policy about Providing References in Your Organization
+Establish a Policy About Providing References in Your Organization

 Your company should establish a policy about who can provide a formal reference and under what circumstances.
 You need a second policy that identifies guidelines for managers and others who may receive requests from employees and former employees to provide a reference.
 How do you want your employees to respond to these requests?